notem/nmathe.ws-content/bots/saber/index.md

   <br />

 5. If you wish to unsync the channel from your google calendar, use the ``config`` command (ex. ``!config #channel sync off``).

+Google Calendar events can be configured to sync some additional information to the Saber's discord schedules by including specific information in the description of the Google Calendar event.

 <br />